nlp-titech/copa-japanese/README.md

-# copa-japanese
-COPA Dataset in Japanese
+# COPA Dataset in Japanese
+COPA Dataset translated into Japanese.

+Whole dataset will be available soon.